nekonaute/roborobo3/roborobo3/prj/readme.txt

 ## 2. CREATING YOUR OWN PROJECT

 The easiest (and recommended) way is to create a new project from an existing project using the "clone_project.py" python script.
 Once this is done, do not forget to create a new properties file and to update the Makefile (and/or IDE project).
 Detailed how-to:
-1. in the prj directory, use "python clone_project.py TemplateProjectName MyProjectName"
+1. in the prj directory, use "python2 clone_project.py TemplateProjectName MyProjectName"
 2. in the config directory, copy an existing properties file.
 E.g.: "cp TemplateProjetName.properties MyProjectName.properties"
 3. edit your equivalent of MyProjectName.properties to correctly set the ConfigurationLoaderObjectName key.
 E.g.: "ConfigurationLoaderObjectName = MyProjectNameConfigurationLoader"
 4. in the root directory, set the new project as active in the Makefile.
 Use: "./makefile-manager -a MyProjectName" (check with: "./makefile-manager -l")